bobthecat/ngs_practical/readme.md

 **Then click on the UP arrow in the bottom corner right.**

+**8.3) Focusing on a gene**

+Several tools exist that can help you understand a gene.

+One of my favorite is [HEFalMp](http://hefalmp.princeton.edu "HEFalMp: Providing Functional Maps of the Human Genome").
+HEFalMp is based on gene expression analysis of all the dataset available in Gene Expression Omnibus.
+Typing a gene symbol return you a gene list that tells you what other gene are likely co-regulated partner of your gene.

 ### 9) Using pre-processed ChIP-seq datasets

 Direct your browser to the following website:
 [http://haemcode.stemcells.cam.ac.uk](http://haemcode.stemcells.cam.ac.uk "HAEMCODE")

 ### 10) Questions and exercises